A versatile Yemini-Israeli paste made from green coriander (cilantro), green chillies and earthy spices

 Occasionally I pick 30 or 40 chillies, and they get whizzed in short order into a tangy chilli paste.
 It’s simple.

 You can also see how to make Coriander Paste too.
-And a wonderful Chilli Jam.
+And Ginger-Garlic Paste.
+Or browse all of the Indian Essentials articles.
 See all of our Preserves here and here.
+Or enjoy our easy Late Autumn dishes.

 Continue reading “How to Make Red and Green Chilli Pastes”